jason9075/KuanJiaPo/README.md

 also uses `SAVE_API_URL` to post events to the web API, which is already set to `http://web:8000/api/save` when running through Docker Compose.

+## Monitoring

+The stack includes Prometheus and Grafana.
+Prometheus scrapes metrics from the web server on port `8000/metrics` and from the detector on port `8001`.
+Grafana is exposed on `http://localhost:3000` with Prometheus configured as a data source.

 ## Running

 Start the entire stack in the background using the Makefile target: